MashambaHack/policies/mashamba_code_of_conduct.md

 ## 1. Purpose

-A primary goal of the Stumptown Syndicate is to be inclusive to the largest number of participants, with the most varied and diverse backgrounds possible.
+A primary goal of MashambaHack is to be inclusive to the largest number of participants, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.

-We invite all those who participate in Stumptown Syndicate activities to help us create safe and positive experiences for everyone.
+We invite all those who participate in MashambaHack activities to help us create safe and positive experiences for everyone.

 ## 2. Open Source & Culture Citizenship

-A supplemental goal of this Code of Conduct is to increase open source and culture citizenship by encouraging participants to recognize and strengthen the relationships between our actions and their effects on our community.
+A supplemental goal of this Code of Conduct is to increase uraban agriculture movement (as well open source and culture citizenship) by encouraging participants to recognize and strengthen the relationships between our actions and their effects on our community.

 Communities mirror the societies in which they exist and positive action is essential to counteract the many forms of inequality and abuses of power that exist in society.